Gillani0/streamworks/README.md

 We provide an implementation of a dynamic graph library and algorithms for performing subgraph isomorphism on a graph stream.

 # Use
-## Please cite the following paper if you find the dynamic graph library useful.
+## See the following paper for details on our streaming graph search algorithm and query optimization.
 * Choudhury S, L Holder, G Chin Jr, K Agarwal, and JT Feo.
 2015.
 “A Selectivity-based Approach to Continuous Pattern Detection in Streaming Graphs.”
 In 18th International Conference on Extending Database Technology (EDBTT 2015).
 March 23-27, 2015, Brussels, Belgium.
 ## Check out the following publications for graph query use cases for cyber security data.
 * Chin Jr G, S Choudhury, and K Agarwal.
 2014.
 “StreamWorks—A System for Real-Time Graph Pattern Matching on Network Traffic.”
 Presented at FloCon 2015, January 12-15, 2015, Portland, Oregon.